martamazurkiewicz/UnitTesting/README.md

 Repository for learning unit test in Xamarin.Forms

 Why MainPageViewModel class is public?
 Should User class be also public?
-All unit test should be named githubUserName.cs and placed in MainPadeViewModelTests folder.
+All unit test should be named githubUserName.cs and placed in NUnitTests folder.
 Change branches.
 DO NOT WORK ON MASTER BRANCH.
 Do not merge your branch to master, just make a pull request and check if there are no conflicts.